Girlfriends (1978 film): Production

 The film started as a 30-minute film funded by a grant from the American Film Institute, but upon completion, Weill realized that she wanted to explore what would happen next in the story.
 That short film eventually became the first seven minutes of the feature film.
 Original funding for the feature film came from National Endowment for the Arts and New York State Council on the Arts, totaling $80,000.
 Principal photography was effectively six and a half weeks, but those days were stretched over the span of a year because the production kept running out of money.
 When the grant money ran out, Weill had to seek private investors to help complete the film.
-Once the film was finished, she took the film to Hollywood studios, and she sold it to Warner Brothers for world distribution.
+Once the film was finished, she took the film to Hollywood studios, and she sold it to Warner Bros. for world distribution.
 They also signed a contract with Weill to direct two more features.